 Who am I?

 I am an Accredited Practising Dietitian who graduated from Curtin University in Perth with a degree in Nutrition and Postgraduate Diploma in Dietetics.
-During my nine years of experience, I have worked with clients in a range of settings including Community, Private Practice, and Hospitals in Perth as well as regional locations around Western Australia.
+During my 10 years of experience, I have worked with clients in a range of settings including Community, Private Practice, and Hospitals in Perth as well as regional locations around Western Australia.

 I have worked one-on-one with clients who have come to see me for a range of diet-related matters.
 These include weight and body image concerns, food and eating difficulties, eating disorders, diabetes (type 1, 2 and gestational), high blood cholesterol, high blood pressure, irritable bowel syndrome, food intolerances, allergies, coeliac disease and general healthy eating.

 I was born in South Africa and moved to Melbourne, Australia with my family when I was 11 years old.
 I moved to Perth for my studies and ended up loving it so much that I have stayed!

 During my teenage years, I developed an interest in health and wellness.
 I used to read women’s health magazines and worry about what I ate and what I looked like.
 Despite growing up in a family that encouraged food enjoyment and variety, I recall complaining to my mum that we didn’t eat enough vegetables and that we weren’t ‘healthy’ enough.